great-expectations/great_expectations/docs/deployment_patterns/how_to_use_great_expectations_with_google_cloud_platform_and_bigquery.md

 NOTE: This guide recommends prototyping locally using sample data when possible.
 TODO: Describe this more fully

 1. Install Great Expectations
    1. Show GCC docs for installing 3rd party libraries from pypi, maybe add screenshots: https://cloud.google.com/composer/docs/how-to/using/installing-python-dependencies#console.
 TODO: Recommend installing without version pin - but maybe <0.14.0 since we use minor versions for breaking changes?
+Mention other ways of running GE, but this is recommended.
-   2. Link to installing GE doc locally, describe again why this may help you speed up your dev loop
+   2. Link to installing GE doc locally, describe again why this may help you speed up your dev loop.
+Explain how to set up your metadata stores in your local env to push expectation suites to your prod env.
 2. Set up Great Expectations
    1. Show in-code context (using GCS default configs, GCS as metadata and data docs stores)
    2. Reference in expandable block that you can also use great_expectations.yml (in GCS) - see Rex's approach from last year.
 You'll need to configure this manually or via CLI.
 TODO: Try this approach - does this work easily if you can't access your datasources when you are configuring them?